jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 For some minutes the whole court was in confusion, getting the Dormouse turned out, and, by the time they had settled down again, the cook had disappeared.
 ‘Never mind!’ said the King, with an air of great relief.
 ‘Call the next witness.’
-And he added in an undertone to the Queen, ‘Really, my dear,youmust cross- examine the next witness.
+And he added in an undertone to the Queen, ‘Really, my dear, you must cross examine the next witness.
 It quite makes my forehead ache!’
-Alice watched the White Rabbit as he fumbled over the list, feeling very cu- rious to see what the next witness would be like, ‘ – for they haven’t got much evidenceyes,’ she said to herself.
+Alice watched the White Rabbit as he fumbled over the list, feeling very curious to see what the next witness would be like, ‘ – for they haven’t got much evidence yes,’ she said to herself.
 Imagine her surprise, when the White Rabbit read out, at the top of his shrill little voice, the name ‘Alice!’

-# Chapter XII
+## Chapter XII

-## XII Alice’s Evidence
+## Alice’s Evidence

-‘Here!’ cried Alice, quite forgetting in the flurry of the moment how large she had grown in the last few minutes, and she jumped up in such a hurry that she tipped over the jury-box with the edge of her skirt, upsetting all the ju- rymen on to the heads of the crowd below, and there they lay sprawling about, reminding her very much of a globe of goldfish she had acciden- tally upset the week before.
+‘Here!’ cried Alice, quite forgetting in the flurry of the moment how large she had grown in the last few minutes, and she jumped up in such a hurry that she tipped over the jury-box with the edge of her skirt, upsetting all the jurymen on to the heads of the crowd below, and there they lay sprawling about, reminding her very much of a globe of goldfish she had accidentally upset the week before.
-‘Oh, Ibegyour pardon!’ she ex- claimed in a tone of great dismay and began picking them up again as quickly as she could, for the accident
+‘Oh, I _beg_ your pardon!’ she ex- claimed in a tone of great dismay and began picking them up again as quickly as she could, for the accident